String Trimmer Maintenance

 - Dispose of any string trimmer line left behind.

-- Use a mix of water and dish detergent on the string trimmer head to clean off any grease, dirt and debris.
+- Using a mix of water and dish soap, take a cloth and thoroughly clean the string trimmer head of any grease, dirt or debris.

 - Empty the fuel tank, take off the spark plug boot and remove the spark plug using a socket wrench.